What is the health insurance tax?

 An updated report by Oliver Wyman, “Annual Tax on Insurers Allocated by State,” estimates the impact this tax will have on individual market consumers, employers, and Medicare Advantage beneficiaries in all 50 states, as well as the impact on state Medicaid managed care programs.
 Using this data, AHIP has developed infographics for each of the 50 states and Washington, DC, detailing the effect of the tax.

-This tax will add a financial burden on families and small businesses at a time when they can least afford it, and it should be repealed.
-AHIP supports legislation (H.R.
-763, S.603) that would repeal the tax.
+This tax adds a financial burden on families and small businesses at a time when they can least afford it, and it should be repealed.
+AHIP supports legislation that would repeal the tax.

 AHIP has launched Time for Affordability to raise awareness about how the health insurance tax and other provisions will affect premiums.